Menu

 As mentioned earlier, it works best when you’re sure a selection wins and unsure of how others will perform.

 The glaring disadvantage of banker bets is that they cost more than a single.
 No profit is guaranteed with banker bets, even if your banker wins.
-In that case, you might win, but you may also lose profit depending on the odds.

-It would be best to do it smartly when placing soccer banker bets of the day.
 Don’t just pick a banker and surround it with random selections.
 In that case, you might not win a single penny, which can be devastating.

 How Much Banker Bets Cost